AGraves33/Portfolio/README.md

 - Extracted dates from values in order to create a datetime column using regular expressions.
 - Analyzed olympians by their age groups,their average age, height, and weight based on gender.
 - Displayed results using matplotlib library.
-- Created a groupby table to analyze the average BMI of atheletes based on the country they competted for and their gender.
+- Created a groupby table to analyze the average BMI of atheletes based on the country they competted for and their gender.<br/>
 Value: Demonstrates knowledge with the Pandas library, as well as matplotlib to analyze and visualize data.

-SQL
+SQL<br/>
 Northwind Traders Database (SQL Server)
 - Used various join methods to combine tables.
 - Demonstrated knowledge of CTE's and UNION to find results.
 - Performed groupby and aggregate functions to summarize data.
-- Conducted eight seperate queries to answer questions about the dataset.
+- Conducted eight seperate queries to answer questions about the dataset.<br/>
 Value: Demonstrates ability to analyze sales data in order to answer business questions.

 Sakila Database (MySQL)
 - Performed multiple joins to combine tables and properly analyze them.
 - Made use of Concat and aggregate functions such as Sum and Count.
 - Used Case to provide conditional logic to queries.
-- Performed DateDiff to analyze date values.
+- Performed DateDiff to analyze date values.<br/>
 Value: Demonstrates knowledge of different SQL functions and topics.

-TABLEAU
+TABLEAU<br/>
 Northwith Traders Data
 - Created interactive dashboard based on SQL queries
 - Used different visualization techniques such as bar graphs, map graphs, line graphs, and data charts.